Skip to content

 What do I need to do if I am a Business to Consumer (B2C) customer?

-As a B2C customer shipping from Great Britain to Northern Ireland, you do not need to provide:
+As a B2C sender, you do not need to provide:

 What do I need to do if I have items to return?